All Episodes

 They were giving Coach K the business for not commenting on it.

-Coach Kay said he wasn't going to comment on this, and they were giving him the business for not saying anything.
+Coach K said he wasn't going to comment on this and they were giving him the business for not saying anything.

-CNN's Carol Costello attacked Duke, head basketball coach Mike Sheshewski for refuing uh refusing to weigh in on the new allegations of religious freedom denial, whatever it is in Indiana.
+CNN's Carol Costello attacked Duke head basketball coach Mike Shyszewski for refusing to weigh in on the new allegations of religious freedom denial, whatever it is in Indiana.

-But see, this this is this is the new statism because he didn't fall in line with other sports figures condemning the law.
+But see, this is the new statism because he didn't fall in line with other sports figures condemning the law.

 CNN does a whole segment attacking him for not saying anything.

-So this is this is the double way that they pressure you.
+So this is the double way that they pressure you.

 If you say the unacceptable thing, then they destroy you.